 In a large bowl, or the bowl of a stand mixer, beat together cream cheese and sugar until well combined.
 Beat in eggs, lime zest, lime juice, triple sec and tequila until batter is very smooth.
 Sift in all purpose flour and whisk in thoroughly to combine.
 The cheesecake can also be prepared in the food processor.

 Pour into prepared baking dish on top of cooled graham cracker crust.
 Bake for 20-24 minutes, until cheesecake is set and jiggles only slightly at the center when pan is tapped.

 Cool completely before slicing.
 Serve at room temperature or chilled.

 Garnish with a sprinkle of salt, if desired.

 8 large graham crackers (approx 1 1/4 cups)

 Preheat oven to 350F.

 In the food processor, whiz graham crackers and pretzels until reduced to fine crumbs.
-Add in sugar, vanilla extract and melted butter and pulse to combine.
+Add in sugar, vanilla extract, salt and melted butter and pulse to combine.
 Mixture should resemble wet sand.